whitaker-io/machine/docs/08_Plugins.md

 # Plugins

 ## Overview
 Plugins provide a way for vertex functions to be declared and run dynamically.
 This provides the Developer with flexibility in the systems that they run.
-This flexibility though useful comes with the drawback of a minor performance hit, so the Developer must take this into consideration when processing large amounts of data.
+This flexibility though useful comes with the drawback of a performance hit, so the Developer must take this into consideration when processing large amounts of data.

 ### Types